Public Speaking with a Voice Disorder

 Look carefully at your reasons for wanting to do public speaking.

 Your motivations or driving forces are no different in nature with this goal than any other.
 If you want to do it badly enough, you will find a way.
-One way to combine a desire to speak publicly with your SD is by becoming an NSDA Ambassador or doing a presentation to a new SLP class.
-Doing this will help expose and educate upcoming speech professionals that may never otherwise learn or hear someone with SD and related vocal cord issues.
+One way to combine a desire to speak publicly is by presenting to speech-language pathology class.
+Doing this will help expose and educate upcoming speech professionals that may never otherwise learn or hear someone with SD and related vocal conditions.